 In Income statement, there is a standard format that is used while preparing the Income statement of the company which reports the sales revenue figure of the business at the start then it adds other income into it, after that all the business expenses are deducted from the total amount of revenue and other income generated and finally we get the amount of net profit/loss of the business entity.

-An income statement is the statement of a particular organization’s income incurred over a certain period of time.
+An income statement is the statement of a particular organization’s income incurred over a certain period.

 - The income statement comprises of the company’s revenue (amount of money made from sales of goods), cost of goods sold (cost of producing the goods), gross profit or loss (this amount is calculated as the difference between the revenue and the cost of producing the goods), operating expenses (the amount of money spent in general operations and maintenance of business) and operating income (this amount is calculated as the difference between the revenue and the total amount spent in producing the goods and maintaining the business).

-- Net income of a company is calculated as the difference between the revenue and all expenses of the company.
+- The net income of a company is calculated as the difference between the revenue and all expenses of the company.

 You can download this Income Statement Excel Format here – Income Statement Excel Template

 Income Statement Format for US Based Company

-Each country has different regulations under which an income statement is compiled for the companies that are registered in that country.
-Similarly, the USA too has its own regulations and formats for listing income statements of companies.
-In the USA as per the ruling of the Securities and Exchange Commission (SEC), it is mandatory to publish consolidated income statements on a quarterly basis.
+Each country has different regulations under which an income statement is compiled for the companies registered in that country.
+Similarly, the USA, too, has its regulations and formats for listing income statements of companies.
+In the USA, as per the ruling of the Securities and Exchange Commission (SEC), it is mandatory to publish consolidated income statements quarterly.
 Stand-alone income statements are different from consolidated ones.
-For an investor to take the right decision it is important for a company to publish a consolidated financial statement (inclusive of parent company and subsidiaries).
+For an investor to make the right decision, a company needs to publish a consolidated financial statement (inclusive of parent company and subsidiaries).
 Accounting policies needs to be maintained while preparing an income statement.

 source: Starbucks SEC filings